All Episodes

 I want to jump right into this.

-Uh as uh one of the greatest conservative voices in this country.
+I want to talk to you about the president as one of the greatest conservative voices in this country.

-Uh no, no, no, I'm not blown it.
+No, not blown it.

 I like him.

-He's he's uh incredibly upbeat.
+He's incredibly upbeat.

 In what way?

-Confident, arrogant, well, not airy, but cocky.
+Well, not airy, but cocky.

-I was back with him for two hours in August, and it was we're smoking cigars up in the treaty room in the residence.
+I was back with him for two hours in August, and it was smoking cigars up in the treaty room in the residence.

-It was just it was he didn't stop talking, took me around the world, told me what he faced, what leaders of foreign countries faced, where we're headed.
+It was just, it was, he didn't stop talking, took me around the world, told me what he faced, what leaders of foreign countries faced, where we're headed.

 It's not their problem.

-He's just he's bullish on the country.
+He's just, he's bullish in the country.

 He is a Republican.